p07575/smp/README.md

 ## Community

-Pui Kiu College Minecraft SMP Server boasts an active player base with a focus on collaboration and creativity.
+Pui Kiu College Minecraft SMP boasts an active player base with a focus on collaboration and creativity.
 Players are encouraged to participate in community builds and events.

 ## How to Join

-1. Launch Minecraft
+1. Launch Minecraft (Same version as Server)
 2. Select "Multiplayer"
 3. Click "Add Server"
-4. Enter the server IP address and port
+4. Enter the server IP address and port provided in the Discord server
 5. Join and start playing!